-15.3 SHNK:
+18.3 SHNK:

 The National Church of Academy is part of a Fair Access partnership consisting of The Holgate Academy, The Kimberley School and Selston High School.
 As an alternative to a suspension, a student may be sent for a period of time to work in these others schools' removal facilities.
 NCEA may provide transportation both to and from the other academy if the student is classified either as vulnerable or in receipt of Free School Meals.
 Parents will be informed which academy their child will need to attend and the timings.
 Uniform will need to be worn and a packed lunch must be taken (which will be provided for students in receipt of Free School Meals).
-Bringing the academy into disrepute whist on a SHNK will result in an escalation to a more serious sanction.